I found an old blog article in an archive folder of my hard drive. Although I wrote it in August 2011, it seems still valid to me. Read yourself:

 - The idea must be somehow useful.
 This requirement usually boils down to being commercially exploitable.

-If you fulfill these basic requirements and if you manage to adhere to all bureaucratic, formal requirements (including the fees, of course) you get a patent which entitles you for a certain amount of time (usually one year, extendable for up to 20 years or so) in a certain area (usually one ore more countries) to exclusively bring this invention to the market.
+If you fulfill these basic requirements and if you manage to adhere to all bureaucratic, formal requirements (including the fees, of course) you get a patent which entitles you for a certain amount of time (usually one year, extendable for up to 20 years or so) in a certain geographical area (usually one ore more countries) to exclusively bring this invention to the market.
 This includes producing goods containing the invention and selling these goods to customers.
 Of course you are also allowed to sell your whole patent or to sell limited rights (usually called licenses).
 If anyone violates your patent you can sue him.
 (Or her, of course.)

 Everything sounds good so far, doesn’t it?
 Having a legal tool which helps an inventor to get proper refund for his idea is fair enough.
-It should even motivate inventors to get their ideas out of dusty drawers and into the marke, right?
+It should even motivate inventors to get their ideas out of dusty drawers and into the market, right?

 Good ideas sometimes proof to be quite difficult to implement.
 Let me point out some classical pitfalls.